 Years later when emissaries from the king of Ukraine visited Constantinople on a quest to find a suitable new religion for the Ukrainians, they were overwhelmed by the Hagia Sophia.
 It may well have been their report back to their monarch that moved him to choose Christianity as the new state religion.
 The emissaries said when they stood in the Hagia Sophia, they didn’t know if they were in heaven or on earth.

 It’s important to mention here the Byzantines rarely if ever identified themselves as such; they were Romans.
-Constantinople was New Rome and they were not part of a new Empire called the Byzantine Empire.
+Constantinople was New Rome but they were not part of a new Empire called Byzantine.
 That’s a label applied by much-later historians.
 They were Romans and part of the Roman Empire.
 The Western half of the Empire may have fallen to barbarian invaders, but the Empire lived on in the East & would do so for another thousand years.

 Shelley, B. L. (1995).
 Church history in plain language (Updated 2nd ed.)
 (141–145).
 Dallas, Tex.: Word Pub.